 I also applauded Poehler’s lack of gratitude-gushing, and her refusal to feed the reader any crap about “luck”.
 She’s very frank and forthright about how her own hard work got her to where she is today.
 There was no magical coincidence that tossed her into the lap of an SNL director and shot her off to stardom.
 She expresses an appropriate amount of gratitude to the people she knew who helped her along the way, of course, but make no bones about it: Poehler’s here to tell you she made it to the top on the sweat of her own brow.

-I occasionally laughed out loud, which is normally a great sign for a book, but ten minutes later I couldn’t remember the joke.
+I occasionally laughed out loud, which is normally a good sign, but ten minutes later I couldn’t remember the joke.
 Either I’m getting old, or Yes Please just didn’t resonate with me.
 It felt like Poehler and I were buzzing on different frequencies.

 I think Amy Poehler is wise and wonderful and honest and smart.
 I didn’t love her book, but her book is not her.
 I don’t think she needs me to love Yes Please, and I don’t think that not loving it makes me a troll or a hater.
 It’s a book for people who love her work, really; I doubt it would lead a true troll or hater to change their minds.
 As she says in her introduction, “writing is hard” – my hat still goes off to her.